FAIRmat-NFDI/nyaml/docs/workflow.md

 ## nyaml Workflow
 The `nyaml` implements a specific workflow for converting between YAML and XML formats.
 The `nyaml` converter checks for the correct file type and calls the appropriate converter.
 For an XML file, the `nxdl2yaml` converter parses the `XML` file, by means of [lxml](https://lxml.de/) python library, into an `XML` tree object.
-Adhering to the NXDL rules, the converter writes the application definition or the base class object to a `yaml` file that matches the `nyaml` syntax.
-If the input file is a `yaml` file, the `yaml2nxdl` converter collects the comments in a `Comments` object and parses the `yaml` file into a python `dictionary` object.
-Later, the application definition or base classes will be converted into an `XML` file by combining the `Comments` and the python `dictionary` object.
+Adhering to the NXDL rules, the converter writes the application definition or the base class object to a `YAML` file that matches the `nyaml` syntax.
+If the input file is a `YAML` file, the `yaml2nxdl` converter collects the comments in a `Comments` object and parses the `YAML` file into a python `dictionary` object.
+Later, the application definitions or base classes will be converted into an `XML` file by combining the `Comments` and the python `dictionary` object.

+After the conversion from `XML` format to `YAML` format, the `nyaml` tool stores the `XML` contents at the end of the file under a hash created by Secure Hash Algorithm sha256 from `YAML` contents generated in this conversion process.
+This benefits on the backward compatibility of the `YAML` file, so that the `YAML` file can be converted back to `XML` file without any modification of structure like whitespaces or newlines.

 Like every scientific software, the `nyaml` tool also follows a specific workflow.